 And both are a kind of commentary to the Chanukah lights we’ll be lighting for eight nights, beginning this Sunday.
 Read the books and they’ll tell you that Chanukah commemorates the victory of the Maccabees against the Greeks 22 centuries ago, when Jews won back their religious freedom, reconquered Jerusalem, cleansed the desecrated Temple and rekindled the lights of the Menorah, the great candelabrum that stood in that holy place.

 Yet that victory didn’t last long.
-Two centuries later Jerusalem was conquered again, this time by the Romans, and the temple set on fire.
-And there were rabbis at the time who said, let’s abolish Hanukah.
+Two centuries later Jerusalem was conquered again, this time by the Romans, and the Temple set on fire.
+And there were rabbis at the time who said, let’s abolish Chanukah.
 Let’s forget the whole thing.
 What we won, we’ve now lost.
 There’s nothing to celebrate any more.

 Yet Jews continued to light the lights, even though they’d lost their land and were scattered across the earth, even though everywhere they were a minority facing some of the worst persecution any people has ever known.
 Somehow they still believed that God would hear, and one day bring them back to their land.
 Jews kept faith alive, and faith kept Jews alive.
 It was their unprovable but inextinguishable source of strength.